Philippine leader tells Obama 'go to hell', says can buy arms from Russia, China

 "That is my retaliation."

-(Reporting by Martin Petty; Additional reporting by David Brunnstrom in Brussels; Editing by Robert Birsel and James Dalgleish)
+Reporting by Martin Petty; Additional reporting by David Brunnstrom in Brussels and Doina Chiacu in Washington and Sue-Lin Wong in Beijing; Editing by Robert Birsel and James Dalgleish